koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 We will now grant Artifact Signing permissions to our code signing app:

-* Click on your Artifact Signing Account in [Artifact Signing Accounts](https://ms.portal.azure.com/#browse/Microsoft.CodeSigning%2Fcodesigningaccounts).
+* In [Artifact Signing Accounts](https://ms.portal.azure.com/#browse/Microsoft.CodeSigning%2Fcodesigningaccounts), Click on your Artifact Signing Account resource (which has the Account name you've entered earlier) to open and access the resource.
 * Go to "Access control (IAM)" (left menu).
 * Click "Add" and "Add role assignment" (top).
-* Select "Artifact Signing Certificate Profile Signer".
-Next.
+* Search for "Artifact Signing Certificate Profile Signer" (job function roles).
+Click it in the list so it highlights up, and click the Next button below.
-* Leave "User, Group or Service principal" selected.
-Click on "+ Select Members".
+* Click _Select members_.
-* Type in and select your app name (e.g. codesigning-app).
+* Type in and select your app name (e.g. `codesigning-app`).
+Note that your app likely won't be visible by default unless you search for it due to the user hostile UI here.
+Take care not to accidentally pick your Azure account, which is visible by default, and search for your app instead!
+Finally, click the _Select_ button.
 * Keep clicking "Review + assign" until done.

 #### 2.2.5.
 Verify identity